Drug handling: Changes with age

-Elderly patients
+Older patients

-• Reduced serum albumin levels.
+• Reduced serum albumin levels

-• Alterations in organ perfusion, such as reduced liver and kidney blood flow due to decreased cardiac output and increased peripheral vascular resistance.
+• Alterations in organ perfusion, such as reduced liver and kidney blood flow due to decreased cardiac output and increased peripheral vascular resistance

-• Reduced serum albumin levels.
+• Reduced serum albumin levels

-• Alterations in organ perfusion, such as reduced liver and kidney blood flow due to decreased cardiac output and increased peripheral vascular resistance.
+• Alterations in organ perfusion, such as reduced liver and kidney blood flow due to decreased cardiac output and increased peripheral vascular resistance

 There are also pharmacodynamic changes with age such as an increased sensitivity to the sedating or hypotensive effects of medicines.

-Children as patients
+Children

 Altered pharmacokinetics in paediatric patients may have a significant effect on drug response.There are probably no significant differences between adults and children in terms of oral absorption of medicines, but the distribution of drugs may be affected by changes in body composition.
 As a percentage of body weight, total body water and extracellular fluid volume decrease with age.
 This is important for water-soluble drugs such as gentamicin, where a larger dose on a milligram per kilogram basis is used in the neonate compared to an older child, to achieve the same plasma concentration.